What is cubital tunnel syndrome?

 What are the symptoms of cubital tunnel syndrome?

 Often people complain of numbness and tingling in the ring and small fingers.
 Often the numbness and tingling occur at times when the elbow is resting on a hard surface or during activities that require elbow flexion.
-As the nerve also innervates muscles to the hand one might also note a decrease in grip strength.
+As the ulnar nerve also innervates muscles to the hand, one might also note a decrease in grip strength.

 How is cubital tunnel syndrome diagnosed?